 You know the feeling.

-Whether it's hitting a new PR at the gym, getting into the flow state that lets you get through a mountain of work, or finally achieving a goal you've been working towards for a long time, that feeling can be deeply motivating to keep up the good work.
+Whether it's hitting a new PR at the gym, getting into a flow state that lets you get through a mountain of work, or finally achieving a goal you've been working towards, that feeling can be deeply motivating to keep up the good work.

 That feeling is dopamine cascading through your body.

 Dopamine is a neurotransmitter produced by the brain, which acts as a chemical messenger between brain cells.
 Although it is produced by just a handful of cells, dopamine has a powerful effect on many physical and cognitive functions, including movement, motivation and memory.